quangtuanitmo18/Viettel-Digital-Talent-2024/NguyenQuangTuan/outputs/3-tier-web/README.md

 </div>
 <br>

-Các commit gửi lên sẽ được tuân theo 1 convention.
-Commit convention là một cách tiêu chuẩn hóa việc viết commit message trong quá trình phát triển phần mềm.
-Nó giúp các thành viên trong nhóm hiểu rõ hơn về nội dung của mỗi commit và dễ dàng theo dõi lịch sử thay đổi của dự án.
-Trong 2 repo `VDT-midterm-api` và `VDT-midterm-web` sẽ sử dụng Angular Conventional Commit.
+Commits sent up will follow a convention.
+Commit convention is a standardized way of writing commit messages during software development.
+It helps team members better understand the content of each commit and easily track the project's change history.
+In the 2 repositories `VDT-midterm-api` and `VDT-midterm-web`, Angular Conventional Commit will be used.

 <div align="center">
   <img width="600" src="./assets/images/conventional-commit.png" alt="Angular Conventional Commit">